xwmx/nb/README.md

 ### 🏷 Tagging

 `nb` recognizes hashtags defined anywhere within a text document.
-Notes and bookmarks can be tagged when created using the `--tags <tag1>,<tag2>...` option, available with
-[`nb add`](#add), [`nb <url>`](#nb-help), and
+Notes and bookmarks can be tagged when they are created using the `--tags <tag1>,<tag2>...` option, which is available with [`nb add`](#add), [`nb <url>`](#nb-help), and
 [`nb bookmark`](#bookmark). `--tags` takes a comma-separated list of tags, converts them to hashtags, and adds them to the document: